100-76-Great Vocals

 Writer/Composer: Paul Francis Webster / Sonny Burke (1949)

 One writer said this extraordinary voice was “blessed with destiny.”
 He was probably right, her vocals soar over the musical landscape with artistry, precision, and perfection, and she proves it here with her amazing control on this standard “torch” piece from the past.
-People marvel at her control as she handles Pop, Country, Blues and Jazz with excellent interpretation.
+This Blues piece from her album Shadowlands, shows how she could stop her growing fan base in their tracks, as she lays down this song about the loneliness that’s left over from losing her committed relationship.
+People marvel at her control as she handles Blues, Jazz, Pop, and Country with excellent verve and interpretation.
 Her 1992 album “Ingenue” introduced her to worldwide audiences.
-Smooth and confident, she delivers this classic about loneliness with perfect pitch, without extravagance…Marvelous!
+Smooth and confident, she delivers this classic about solitude with perfect pitch and stunning power, without extravagance…Marvelous!

 92. HOTEL CALIFORNIA (1977)